Free-GPGMail/Free-GPGMail/ReadMe.md

    `Free-GPGMail_$n.mailbundle` in `bundles/`.
 If you want to build bundles for all versions, just call `make`.

+2. On Big Sur or later, you may need to codesign the mailbundle with your personal developer key, or add a Gatekeeper rule after installation (see below).

 Installation
 ------------

-1. Download and install the GPG Suite .dmg file from GPG Tools or the [Free GPGMail releases page](../../releases/).
+1. Download and install the GPG Suite .dmg file from GPG Tools or from the [Free GPGMail releases page](../../releases/).
    - If you are asked by the installed whether you want to "enable GPG Mail now", say **Not Now** and check